Phonlakrit (Petch) Muang-Non

 Chriso Maria Thomas

 Chriso started her PhD in 2017, having completed her Master of Science at Loyola College in Chennai (India) in 2016.
-She is working on the synthesis of three-dimensional porous materials.
+She recently submitted her PhD thesis about porous cage materials.
 In her leisure time, she enjoys reading romantic novels, cooking and listening to music.